Lucas-Davys/Lucas-Davys.github.io/index.md

-theme: jekyll-theme-midnight
-title: Welcome to the Lucas Davys' homepage!
+## Welcome to the Lucas Davys' homepage!
-description: I'm just learning how to use GitHub
+I'm just learning how to use GitHub

 ## Welcome to GitHub Pages